 I love driving.
 It’s something I’d always wanted to do even as a little girl.
 I remember sitting next to my dad and moving the gear stick for him.
 So when I passed my test, I knew I’d relish the challenge of driving abroad but car hire in America seemed daunting.

 And even as confident as I am behind the wheel, I was still anxious at driving in a completely different country.
 Add on top of that the hassle of hiring an automatic car and the terror became real.
-But there’s really no other way to travel California, and the state was calling my name for a two week road trip of a lifetime, so it was time to buckle up and jump in.
+But there’s really no other way to travel California, and the state was calling my name so it was time to buckle up.

 I’ve pulled together 10 top tips for car hire in America with some general driving advice: